yeasy/learning_pickleball/01_background_en.md

 ## Status and Future

-According to a public report, there are currently 9 million pickleball players in the United States (In comparison, tennis players are less than 20 million, badminton players are less than 1.5 million, and ping pong players are less than 1 million), and the number is growing at a rate of more than 20% per year.
+According to a public report from Sports & Fitness Industry Association in 2023, there are nearly 9 million pickleball players in the United States (In comparison, tennis players are less than 20 million, badminton players are less than 1.5 million, and ping pong players are less than 1 million), and the number is growing at a rate of more than 20% per year.
 It is predicted that there will be around 40 million players in the year 2030.
 The Professional Pickleball Association (PPA) and Association of Pickleball Professionals (APP) hold 20 and 30 tournaments every year.
 The players in professional tournaments are usually with age between 14 years and 35 years.

 In addition to North America, the pickleball has also become very popular in Europe.
 Asian regions including China, Japan, India, Philippines, Singapore, Indonesia, Thailand, Malaysia, Bangladesh, Pakistan, have also begun to popularize and hold big tournaments.
 As of the end of 2022, over 60 countries around the world have joined the International Federation of Pickleball, hosting 12 international competitions.
 Pickleball is a performance sport at the 2024 Paris Olympics.
 It is believed that in the near future, the Pickleball will become an official event in the Olympic Games and other international events.